slott56/functional-SQL/docs/_build/html/_sources/concept.rst.txt

 ..  code-block:: python

-    Select(name=lambda jr: jr.n.name, value=lambda jr: jr.v.c2)
+    Select(name=lambda cr: cr.n.name, value=lambda cr: cr.v.c2)
     .from_(n=names_table, v=values_table)
-    .where(lambda jr: jr.n.code == jr.v.c1)
+    .where(lambda cr: cr.n.code == cr.v.c1)

 Yes.
 The Python is longer.
-Yes it has ``lambda jr: jr.`` scattered around.
+Yes it has ``lambda cr: cr.`` scattered around.
 The Python produces the same results as the SQL query, using essentially the same algorithm.

 However, It operates directly on native Python data structures.
 This means that **all** Python functions and object classes are available.
 There's no looking for a SQL equivalent, or -- worse -- a hybrid semi-SQL/semi-Python monstrosity.

-The ``lambda`` objects are necessary for building expressions that work on the "join-result" (or "query composite") objects fetched from tables.
+The ``lambda`` objects are necessary for building expressions that work on the "composite-row" objects fetched from tables.
 We don't want the Python run-time to immediately compute an answer to ``n.code == v.c1``.
 We want to provide a version of this expression to be evaluated for each row of the underlying tables.